 Marblehead has a deep capacious harbor, which is nearly landlocked.
 For nearly sixty years a light has been maintained to guide vessels in and out of this harbor, especially the fishermen, who, from the very nature of their business, find it necessary to enter and leave the harbor at any and all time, at night as well as by day.
 Many merchant vessels loaded with coal and general merchandise ply between this and other ports along the shore, and scores of yachts, with hundreds of pleasure seekers, make this their headquarters during the summer.
 The harbor, when not properly lighted, is difficult of approach, especially from the south and west.
 Mariners, ship owners, and others have complained for some years that the many dwellings lately built obscure the light.
 The difficulty has been partly overcome by showing a light from a lantern hoisted on a mast; but this is only a make-shift.
 The safety of commerce absolutely requires that a higher tower be erected.
 It is now proposed, therefore, to build a brick tower about 100 feet high, on the site of the present tower, at an estimated cost of $45,000, and it is recommended that an appropriation of this amount be made therefore.

-Instead of the proposed brick tower, a 100-foot-tall, pyramidal, iron skeleton tower was approved for Marblehead in 1895.
+Instead of the proposed brick tower, a 100-foot-tall, pyramidal, iron skeleton tower, to be manufactured by Chamblin, Delaney, and Scott of Richmond, Virginia, was approved for Marblehead in 1895.
 This design, which had been used elsewhere in the country, was likely selected due to its cost of just $8,786 versus the $45,000 estimate for a brick tower.
 A temporary wooden tower exhibited a light at Marblehead while the iron tower was assembled on the site of the original lighthouse, which had been demolished to make way for its successor.
 The new tower, the only one of its kind in New England, first exhibited its light on April 17, 1896.

 Four months after Harry S. Marden became keeper in May 1938, the worst hurricane in New England history slammed into the coast.
 When the lighthouse lost its power, the quick-thinking Marden hurriedly drove his car up to the tower and connected his car’s battery to the wiring.
 All night Keeper Marden remained in the tower, proud that he was able to keep his light shining despite the devastating storm.
 Marblehead Light did go dark during World War II and remained off-limits to the public from 1941-1946 while Marsden returned to active duty in the military.